ivanjjj/bookish-guide/index.md

 Final Notes
 ========================================================

+- Jump in and check out my app!
-- The source code is available here
+- The source code is available here https://github.com/ivanjjj/bookish-guide
+- The app is available here https://ivanjjj.shinyapps.io/bookish-guide/